 Minneapolis is a large city located in the state of Minnesota.
-With a population of 407,207 people and 116 constituent neighborhoods, Minneapolis is the largest community in Minnesota.
-Much of the housing stock in Minneapolis was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 425,336 people and 123 constituent neighborhoods, Minneapolis is the largest community in Minnesota.
+Minneapolis has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Of important note, Minneapolis is also a city of artists.
 Minneapolis has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Minneapolis’s character.